SEG-DENSE/Doc2SMT/README.md

 # Doc2SMT

-Doc2SMT generating strong functional constraints for library methods based on their documentations.
+Doc2SMT generates strong functional constraints in SMT for library methods based on their documentations.

-It employs a set of general rules to translate descriptions of method functionalities into a large number of candidate OCL expressions.

-A novel two-step validation is then introduced to find out the constraints that comply with the behaviours of the method:
-- In static validation, a domain model that can be manually enhanced incrementally is used to filter out OCL expressions that do not "fit" the problem domain
-- Dynamic validation checks whether a candidate constraint rightly abstracts the method under consideration through testing

 # How to use it

 This repository contains an executable jar file of Doc2SMT under the *tool* folder.
-To see how Doc2SMT works you need to check out the following steps:
+To see how Doc2SMT works, you need to check out the following steps:

 ## Java version